caeseriousli/biostat-257-2020-spring/hw3/hw3grade.md

     * Step 4 (20/20 pts)

         - Not sure why your functions are so slow on your machine.
 When run on my machine you get full points.
+(Yes I've been running on Hoffman2 interaction node and apparently it was a big mistake.
+Now hw4 Q8 Q9 crashes my node every time)
 * Q6 (2/5 pts)

     - You forgot to compare to the pages ranked by in-degree. `(-3 pts)`